Japanese submarine I-26: Seventh war patrol

 On 4 December 1943, I-26 set out from Penang on her seventh war patrol, ordered to refuel a flying boat conducting a reconnaissance flight, land Indian spies in India, and raid shipping in the Indian Ocean.
-She arrived at the Maldives on 8 December to rendezvous with the flying boat, a Kawanishi H8K (Allied reporting name "Emily") of the 851st Naval Air Group ordered to reconnoiter the harbors at Goa in Portuguese India and Cochin in British India.
+She arrived at the Maldives on 8 December to rendezvous with the flying boat, a Kawanishi H8K of the 851st Naval Air Group ordered to reconnoiter the harbors at Goa in Portuguese India and Cochin in British India.
 The H8K arrived at 17:00 on 16 December 1943.
 The weather deteriorated as I-26 refueled it, and when it attempted to take off at sunset it damaged one of its floats and crashed.
 I-26 rescued its entire crew of 10 and sank its wreck with 25-millimeter gunfire.

 I-26 got back underway and headed into the Arabian Sea.
 On 21 December 1943, she landed 10 Indian revolutionaries of the Hikari Kikan espionage office on the Indian coast near Karachi so that they could contribute to an anti-British insurgency.
 She then turned her attention to anti-shipping operations.
 On 28 December 1943, she fired three torpedoes at the American 7,176-gross register ton Liberty ship SS Robert F. Hoke at 20°05′N 059°25′E. Robert F. Hoke, which was making a voyage from Abadan, Iran, to Mombasa, British East Africa, took a torpedo hit in her No. 4 hold.
 A Royal Air Force crash boat rescued everyone aboard Robert F. Hoke, which remained afloat.
 She was towed to Aden and then to Suez, Egypt, where she was declared a total loss and hulked.

 On 31 December 1943, I-26 fired three torpedoes at the British 8,054-gross register ton motor tanker MV Tornus in the Arabian Sea off Karachi, one of which hit her at 19°45′N 059°10′E. Tornus took a list to port, but her crew used counterflooding to correct it.
 I-26 fired two more torpedoes at her but failed to sink her.
 Tornus′s captain later received the Order of the British Empire for displaying great courage and determination in saving his ship.

 In the Arabian Sea just outside the Gulf of Oman on 2 January 1944, I-26 attacked the 7,176-gross register ton Liberty ship SS Albert Gallatin.
 She fired four torpedoes, most of which missed, then surfaced and opened 140 mm gunfire on Albert Gallatin.
 As Albert Gallatin began to sink, a Royal Air Force Bristol Blenheim aircraft arrived on the scene and dropped four bombs on I-26, inflicting minor damage on her.
 Albert Gallatin subsequently sank 60 nmi off the coast of the Arabian Peninsula at 21°21′N 059°58′E. The Norwegian tanker Britannia rescued her crew.
 I-26 concluded her patrol on 15 January 1944 with her arrival at Singapore, where she underwent repairs.